riccardoscandariato/riccardoscandariato.github.io/service.md

  <h3>2026</h3>

 <ul>
+<li>PC Member of the International Conference on Software Analysis, Evolution and Reengineering (SANER 2026) </li>
 <li>PC Member of the International Conference on Software Analysis, Evolution and Reengineering (SANER 2026 - Early Research Achievement Track)</li>

 </ul>

  <h3>2025</h3>